smitbarmase/site/src/content/other/index.md

 heyo! i'm smit. i work as a software engineer.

-in my part-time, i'm building a compositor and tiling window manager for wayland. why?
+in my part-time, i'm building an opinionated compositor and tiling window manager for wayland. why?

 this site contains my notes. it's pretty much a brain dump.